stallione/sevt-fall-fy20/README.md

 	The password when prompted is "C1sco123"

 * To verify if the database is there run the following command.
 You should see a table like below.

 	```
 	mysql -h 10.139.11.209 -u root -p -D pod01 -e "show tables";
 	```
 	![dbTable](images/dbTable.jpg)

 ## Clone the Git Repo
-	We need to download the files for the rest of the lab.
+* We need to download the files for the rest of the lab.
 From the SSH host run the following:

 	```
 	git clone https://github.com/3pings/sevt-fall-fy20.git
 	cd sevt-fall-fy20/
 	```

+## Deploy LiveWall
-The rest of this lab will utilize these files.
+* The rest of this lab will utilize these files.
 The first thing we are going to need to do is to deploy our "livewall app".

 	```
 	cd 01\ -\ wall/